 SCIM Access

-How to use LeanIX SCIM (System for Cross-Domain Identity Management)
+How to use LeanIX SCIM (System for Cross-Domain Identity Management).

 Overview

-The basic idea of SCIM is to synchronise user states between systems.
-SCIM works in conjunction with Single Sign-on (SSO), but SSO is also required.
-In a nutshell, the purpose of SSO is to verify during login time whether a user is allowed to access the system (authentication) and optionally what the user is allowed to do in the system (authorization).
+The basic idea of SCIM is to synchronize user states between systems.
+SCIM synchronizes user information from the source system (AD/LDAP/directly maintained in the IDP) to the target system (LeanIX).
+SCIM works in conjunction with Single Sign-on (SSO), hence SSO is also required.
+In a nutshell, the purpose of SSO is to verify during login time whether a user is allowed to access the system (authentication) and, optionally, what the user is allowed to do in the system (authorization).

-The 3 main use-cases of SCIM are:
+The three main use cases of SCIM are:

-- User Provisioning: If a user exists in the source system (AD/LDAP/directly maintained in the IDP) but not in the target system(LeanIX), then a corresponding user object is created in the target system
+• User provisioning: If a user exists in the source system (AD/LDAP/directly maintained in the IDP) but not in the target system(LeanIX), then a corresponding user object is created in the target system.

-- User De-provisioning: If a user exists in the target system, but not in the source system, then the user object in the target system gets de-provisioned
+• User deprovisioning: If a user exists in the target system but not in the source system, then the user object in the target system gets de-provisioned.

 SCIM Endpoint